-late 14c. (early 13c. as a surname), from Old French pigeon "young dove" (13c.), probably from Vulgar Latin *pibionem, dissimilation from Late Latin pipionem (nominative pipio) "squab, young chirping bird" (3c.), from pipire "to peep, chirp," of imitative origin.
-Meaning "one easily duped" is from 1590s.
-Replaced culver (Old English culufre, from Vulgar Latin *columbra, from Latin columbula) and native dove.
+late 14c., pijoun, "a dove, a young dove" (early 13c. as a surname), from Old French pijon, pigeon "young dove" (13c.), probably from Vulgar Latin *pibionem, dissimilation from Late Latin pipionem (nominative pipio) "squab, young chirping bird" (3c.), from pipire "to peep, chirp," a word of imitative origin.
+As an English word it replaced culver (Old English culufre, from Vulgar Latin *columbra, from Latin columbula) and native dove (n.).

 The meaning "one easily duped, a simpleton to be swindled" is from 1590s (compare gull (n.2)).
 Pigeon-hearted (1620s) and pigeon-livered (c.
 1600) are "timid, easily frightened."
 A pigeon-pair (by 1800) are twins of the opposite sex (or family consisting of a boy and a girl only), so called because pigeons lay two eggs, normally hatching a male and a female.